 Publishers do not mislead consumers in their advertising activities

-- Publishers do not impact consumers browsing experience in an unexpected or malicious manner
+- Publishers do not impact the consumer's browsing experience in an unexpected or malicious manner.

 Publishers do not misuse tracking links and Advertiser Material